 We never got into "Me 101".
 What we learned about each other came obliquely.

-He was in his late thirties, had been married and divorced.
+He was in his late thirties, had been married and separated, and lived alone.

-I'd have thought he'd be a little more careful.
-But I didn't appreciate raw
+When it came to relationships, I'd have thought he'd be a more careful.
+But I didn't appreciate raw economic need.

 Some times you miss

-I had thought she was simply a person we bring from time to time, co-workers, relatives, someone we are going to meet with later, so take them as baggage to this meeting.
+I was speaking with others when I saw him with her.
+I seemed she was simply a person we bring to the venue from time to time, co-workers, relatives, someone we are going to meet with later, so take them as baggage to this meeting.

 He put off no attraction to her so I didn't think much of it.
 After all, you can tell when people are connected; how they look at each other, body language, and I can read that pretty well.